 The Advocacy section of our website is a great place to get familiar with some of the key issues SUMA is working on, what we've done in the past, and the research we've gathered for members.
-Watch Municipal Update and our social media feeds for more opportunities to help guide the voice of Saskatchewan's hometowns.
+Watch Municipal Update and our member emails for more opportunities to help guide the voice of Saskatchewan's urban municipalities.

-YOUR HOMETOWN TEAM
+YOUR MUNICIPAL TEAM